content-left-bg.png

 Period Talk

-All Queensland schools have free access to the Period Talk education program.
+The initiative also provides all Queensland state and non-state schools with free access to the Period Talk education program.
 Developed by Talk Revolution, the program is designed to educate students in Years 5–8 about menstruation and the impact of periods.
 Topics include menstrual cycles, types of period products, managing periods, nutrition, period pain and when to seek help from the doctor, cultural factors and the impact of periods from a human rights and environmental perspective.

 WebPartZone1_2